 If you are a student, using your studies can be one of the easiest excuses to get out of plans.

-Not only can this excuse be used with friends, it is also a valid way to get out of plans if you have other commitments that day.
+Not only can this excuse be used with friends, it is also one of the valid excuses to cancel plans if you have other commitments that day.

 I have a doctor’s appointment that I can’t reschedule

 The old standby of having a doctor’s appointment that you can’t reschedule can be a viable option.

 It may not always be one of the most convenient excuses to get out of plans, but when used correctly, it can be an effective way of getting out of an unwanted commitment.